Enum0x539/RedAlert/README.md

 {
     //With every new alert, this function will gets to execute.

-    //Converting the time to the universal time and add 3 hours to get the current time in Israel.
+    //Converting the time to the universal time and adds 3 hours to get the current time in Israel.
     DateTime occurence = DateTime.Now.ToUniversalTime().AddHours(3);
     List<string> zones = new List<string>();
     List<string> descriptions = new List<string>();